scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Non-destructive conditional subgraph generators
 ===============================================

-Because the :code:`conditionalSubgraph` generator produces an iterable, if we want to apply a conditional after that initial set is generated, we need to split it into two copies of the iterable.
+Because the :code:`conditionalSubgraph` generator produces an iterator, applying a condition after that initial set is generated, requires splitting it into two copies of the iterator.
 This involves the :code:`tee` function from the :code:`itertools` core package.

 .. code-block:: python